ska-telescope/developer.skatelescope.org/src/getting-started/devenv-setup/devenv-setup.rst

 Configuring your development environment
 ****************************************

-A completely configured development environment can be set up very easily.
-This will include TANGO, PyTANGO, docker and properly configured IDEs.

-VSCode(*Recommended*) and PyCharm are two IDEs that can be configured to support python and PyTANGO development activities.
-You will find detailed instructions and how-tos at:
+Configuring your development environment depends on the type of development you want to do.

-Depending on your developer needs you might need to develop locally, remotely over an ssh connection to an headless machine, or inside a container running on your local machine.
+Container based development is the recommended way to develop when possible, but situations might arise where you need to develop locally or remotely over an ssh connection to an headless machine.

-Follow the appropriate link below to get started:
+We go throtugh those three scenarios in the following sections and sugest you to start in the order they are presented.

+1. :doc:`Setup local development environment</getting-started/devenv-setup/local-development>`
+2. :doc:`Development using containers</getting-started/devenv-setup/container-development/container-development>`
+3. Remote development over ssh

 .. toctree::
    :maxdepth: 1